airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 ## Other noteworthy things
 - Ionic would be my starting point for building mobile-centric apps.
-Lots of neat features like view-state caching (remembering which page on a tab you are viewing, so you can change tabs and come back to the one you were looking at (again, reminiscent of Adobe Flex)).
+It has lots of neat features like view-state caching (remembering which page on a tab you are viewing, so you can change tabs and come back to the one you were looking at).
+Again, reminiscent of Adobe Flex.
 - Falcor by Netflix, when it is open sourced, could be better than FireBase?
 Maybe?
-It batches service requests to enable views to be served with *only* the data that they will render/use, rather than the complete object containing all the data-fields/properties
+It batches service requests to enable views to be served with *only* the data that they will render/use, rather than the complete object containing all the data-fields/properties.
-- Benchpress tool for Protractor looks cool and helpful
+- Benchpress tool for Protractor looks cool and helpful.
-- John Papa's talk was excellent on the need for code readability, with glimpse of a new tool that can validate a style guide
+- John Papa's talk was excellent on the need for code readability, with glimpse of a new tool that can validate a style guide.
-- Protractor plugins for automatically finding accessibilty issues looks cool
-  - In fact, I'd like to contribute to Protractor to fix the horrible syntax for getting and setting an input element's
+- Protractor plugins for automatically finding accessibilty issues looks cool.
+In fact, I'd like to contribute to Protractor to fix the horrible syntax for getting and setting an input element's
-    value: get uses `inputElem.setText()`, set uses `inputElem.getAttribute('value')`
+    value: get uses `inputElem.setText()`, set uses `inputElem.getAttribute('value')`.
-- Running the $digest() cycle in a Web Worker was interesting, and may be useful in certain edge cases (like prime number calculations)
+- Running the `$digest()` cycle in a Web Worker was interesting, and may be useful in certain edge cases (like prime number calculations).